How to Report a Repair

 Coronavirus (COVID-19) and Service Delivery

-These are the answers to the questions Melville staff have been asked most frequently since the start of the coronavirus crisis.
+These are the answers to the questions Melville staff have been asked most frequently since coronavirus arrived in the UK.
 If you have a question that we've not answered here please get in touch.

-Following government guidance, Melville’s office at the Dalkeith Corn Exchange was closed to the public for the safety of staff and visitors.
-We intend to continue delivering as many core services as possible remotely.
+Following government guidance, Melville’s office at the Dalkeith Corn Exchange remains closed to the public for the safety of staff and visitors and will not reopen before the end of the calendar year.

-At the moment this is impossible to predict.
-All we can say is that we will reopen as soon as it’s safe to do so and, in the meantime, we will continue to provide almost all services remotely.
+The office will not reopen this calendar year (2020) and at the moment it's impossible to predict when, in the new year, we will be able to reopen.
+However we will do as soon as it's safe and, in the meantime, we will continue to provide almost all services remotely.

 Paying Rent and Money Problems